openharmony/third_party_libabigail/doc/manuals/abidw.rst

     Group) made of the binary denoted by the Argument of ``abidw``.
 That corpus group is then serialized out.

-  * ``--follow-dependencies``

-    For each dependency of the input binary of ``abidw``, if it is found in the directory specified by the ``--added-binaries-dir`` option, then construct an ABI corpus out of the dependency and add it to a set of ABI corpora (called an ABI Corpus Group) along with the ABI corpus of the input binary of the program.
-The ABI Corpus Group is then serialized out.

-  * ``--list-dependencies``

-    For each dependency of the input binary of``abidw``, if it's found in the directory specified by the ``--added-binaries-dir`` option, then the name of the dependency is printed out.

   * ``--added-binaries-dir | --abd`` <*dir-path*>